This article can also be found in the Premium Editorial Download "Storage magazine: Adding low-cost tiers to conserve storage costs."

 - You can start the next night's backup even though the backup from the night before is still running because each night's backup image is captured on a separate snapshot image.

-of the snapshot and resumption of the application.
+allow for temporary quiescing of the application, creation of the snapshot and resumption of the application.

 PIT copies, sometimes referred to as clones, are similar to snapshots because they also quickly create a copy of data that can be used for static backup images.
 The advantages of PIT copies are that a full copy of the data resides on a completely separate volume, while snapshots only copy the changed portion of a volume.
 This helps address the issue of resource contention caused by backups on production servers.
 The PIT copy volumes can then be mounted to surrogate clients.
 Disk drives and all client system resources driving the backups are separate from production disk drives and system resources.
 Like snapshots, PIT copy creation can be integrated into applications, ensuring clean copies of data quickly.